ILIAS-eLearning/ILIAS/Modules/File/PRIVACY.md

 ## Data being stored
-- UserID of the account that created the ILIAS file object is stored as "owner".
+- User ID of the account that created the ILIAS File Object is stored as "Owner".
-- Creation Timestamp of the ILIAS file object.
+- Creation timestamp of the ILIAS File Object is stored.
-- Update Timestamp  of the ILIAS file object.
+- Update timestamp of the ILIAS File Object is stored.
-- Ressource-Identifier for accessing the file through the Ressource Storage Service.
+- Resource ID for accessing the file through the ILIAS Ressource Storage Service is stored.

 ## Data being presented
-- Persons with "edit settings" permission for the file object are presented with the first and last name of the user who uploaded a version for each version entry on the version tab.
+- Persons with "Edit Settings" permission for the File Object are presented with the first and last name of the person who uploaded a version for each version entry on the tab "Version".

 ## Data being deleted
-- Persons with "delete" permission for the file object can delete the file object.
-If no trash is activated then the data is deleted at once.
+- Persons with "Delete" permission for the File Object can delete the File Object.
-- If the trash is activated then the basic object, permission and learning progress and metadata data are deleted only, once the object is deleted from trash.
-User can empty the trash at Administration > System Settings an Maintenance > Repository Trash and Permissions.
+- If the Trash is deactivated, the File Object is deleted immediately.
+- If the Trash is activated, deleting the File Object from the Repository merely pushes the File Object, its permissions, Learning Progress and Metadata to the Trash.
+- In the latter case the File Object will only be finally deleted when:
+  - Manually emptying the Trash at "Administration" > "System Settings and Maintenance" > "Repository Trash and Permissions" > "Trash".
+  - Or running a Cronjob for emtpying the Trash.

 ## Data being exported
-- Exports of the file object contain the owner data and UserID for each version of the file object.
+- Exports of the File Object contain the User ID for each version of the File Object.